tolgadevsec/PHP-Security-Cheatsheet/README.md

 # PHP Security Cheatsheet
-This cheatsheet is meant as an overview of some techniques and Proof-of-Concept (PoC) implementations of countermeasures against vulnerabilities that can occur within a PHP web application.
+This cheatsheet is an overview of some techniques, Proof-of-Concept (PoC) implementations and recommendations of countermeasures against vulnerabilities that can occur within a PHP web application.

 ## Articles, Tutorials, Guides and Cheatsheets
 - [The 2018 Guide to Building Secure PHP Software](https://paragonie.com/blog/2017/12/2018-guide-building-secure-php-software)